apache/samza-hello-samza/src/main/scala/README.md

 # Magnetic Imp-Bid Join PoC using Samza

+###Intro
+- Repartition impressions and bids by the same key (auction id) and send them to related topic/partition.
+- That way n-th partition of impressions topic will have the same auctions as n-th partition of bids topic.
+- When reading those topics, Samza will provide data from n-th partition on both topics to the same task, i.e. all the necessary information to make a join will end up on the same machine/process.
+- Samza's local state storage (KV store) provides a lookup mechanism to make a join.
+- Increasing amount of partitions/concurrent tasks allows the join to scale linearly (nothing-share architecture).
+- Tested on local Samza grid

+###TODO
+- Deploy to Hadoop cluster and test at scale
+- Performance of the state storage for lookups, size of the data we can hold (KV storage works well on SSD, but can suffer on regular HDD)
+- Performance of the state storage at clean up since it pauses main processing, i.e. window() method blocks process() method
+- Restoring from checkpoint; can we control read rates so two streams stay more or less aligned?
+- Replays from Kafka at some time interval; need to maintain timestamp->offsets/topic/partition information
+- Replays from s3?
+If we can keep big enough window, it's easier that with Spark, because data streams alignment is not so critical

+### Current state PoC
+Use following commands to run PoC locally.

 ```
 # For the first time run to set up Samza environment
 bin/grid bootstrap